Birth Death Swap population in random environment and aggregation with two timescales: Abstract

 \section{Abstract}

-This paper deals with the stochastic modeling of a class of heterogeneous population dynamics in a random environment.
-These {\em Birth-Death-Swap} populations generalize Markov multi-type Birth-Death processes, by considering swap events (moves between subgroups) in addition to demographic events, and allowing event intensities to be {\em random functional} of the population.
-The complexity of the problem is significantly reduced by modeling the jumps measure of the population, described by a multivariate counting process.
-In the spirit of \cite{Massoulie1998}, this process is defined as the solution of a stochastic differential system with random coefficients, driven by a multivariate Poisson random measure.
-The solution is obtained under weaker assumptions than usual, by thinning of a dominating point process driven by the same Poisson measure.This key construction rely on a general comparison result of independent interest. \\ The second part is dedicated to averaging results when swap events are more frequent than demographic events.
-An important ingredient is the stable convergence which extends naturally the convergence in distribution in the presence of a random environment.
-The pathwise construction by domination yields straightforward tightness results, in particular for the population process which is considered as a simple variable on $\Omega \times \mathbb R^+$.
+This paper deals with the stochastic modeling of a class of heterogeneous population in a random environment, called {\em birth-death-swap}.
+In addition to demographic events, swap events, i.e. moves between subgroups, occur in the population.
+Event intensities are random functionals of the multi-type population.
+In the first part, we show that the complexity of the problem is significantly reduced by modeling the jumps measure of the population, described by a multivariate counting process.
+This process is defined as a solution of a stochastic differential system with random coefficients, driven by a multivariate Poisson random measure.
+The solution is obtained under weak assumptions, by the thinning of a strongly dominating point process generated by the same Poisson measure.
+This key construction relies on a general strong comparison result, of independent interest. \\ The second part is dedicated to averaging results when swap events are significantly more frequent than demographic events.
+An important ingredient is the stable convergence, which is well-adapted to the general random environment.
+The pathwise construction by domination yields tightness results straightforwardly.
 At the limit, the demographic intensity functionals are averaged against random kernels depending on swap events.
-Finally, we show under a natural assumption the convergence of the aggregated population to a ``true'' Birth-Death process in random environment with density-dependence.
+Finally, under a natural assumption, we show the convergence of the aggregated population to a ``true'' birth-death process in random environment, with non-linear intensity functionals.

-{\it Key-words}: heterogeneous population dynamics, random environment, point processes, SDEs driven by Poisson measures, strong comparison, averaging, aggregation, two timescales, stable convergence.
+{\it Key-words}: heterogeneous population dynamics, random environment, point processes, SDEs driven by Poisson measures, strong comparison, averaging, aggregation, two timescales, stable convergence.\\